Skip to main content

 port: 124

-# For a NTP running in a Docker container
+# For an NTP running in a Docker container

 instance: "CONTAINER_NAME"